Bjarki Gunnlaugsson

-Bjarki Bergmann Gunnlaugsson (born 3 March 1973 in Akranes) is a retired Icelandic professional footballer who last played for FH.
+Bjarki Bergmann Gunnlaugsson (born 6 March 1973 in Akranes) is a retired Icelandic professional footballer who last played for FH.

 Club career

-After a period in English football at Preston North End FC, Bjarki joined up with his twin brother Arnar and they played together at KR Reykjavík when they came back home.
+After a period in English football at Preston North End, Bjarki joined up with his twin brother Arnar and they played together at KR Reykjavík when they came back home.
 The played with the team for several years, then joined their childhood club, ÍA Akranes, in 2006.
 They became the managers of the club, when the team manager, Ólafur Þórðarson, left the club because of a horrible start in the division.
 The brothers saved the club from relegation, but the chairman of the club hired manager Guðjón Þórðarson to control the club.
-Then the brothers left ÍA Akranes to join the Icelandic champions, FH Hafnarfjörður.
+Then, the brothers left ÍA Akranes to join the Icelandic champions, FH Hafnarfjörður.

 In July 2008, the brothers left FH amicably when Guðjón Þórðarson had been fired from ÍA, and again took the reins of their old club as player-managers.

-In June 2010, it was announced that Bjarki had joined his former club and Icelandic champions FH Hafnarfjörður on free transfer.
+In May 2010, it was announced that Bjarki had joined his former club and Icelandic champions FH on free transfer.
 He signed a one-year contract.
-This transfer meant that for the first time the Gunnlaugsson twins were on opposing sides in the same league, as Arnar currently played for Fram Reykjavik.
+This transfer meant that for the first time he and his twin brother were on opposing sides in the same league, as Arnar played for Haukar at the time.
+They had previously played together with five different clubs; ÍA (multiple times, and also co-managed the team twice), 1.
+FC Nürnberg, KR, FH and Valur.
+Additionally, they were both contracted to Feyenoord at the same time, although only Arnar featured for the team.